 - If we say No, you have the right to ask us to change this decision by making an appeal.
-Making an appeal means asking us to review our decision to deny coverage. - o If you decide to make an appeal, it means you are going on to Level 1 of the appeals process (read the next section for more information). - You also have the right to ask for a State Hearing if the coverage decision was for a service or item that could be covered by Medicaid (read Section 5.4 on page 162 for more information).
+Making an appeal means asking us to review our decision to deny coverage. - If you decide to make an appeal, it means you are going on to Level 1 of the appeals process (read the next section for more information).